Importing or Inserting, and Working with Fully Formatted Reports

 Alternatively, right-click the report and select the Import Formatted Report or Insert Formatted Report as you require.

-If the report contains a preview POV upon launch, perform step 3.
-If the report contains prompts, perform step 4.
-If there are no prompts or preview POV, then the fully formatted report is rendered as follows:
+If the report contains prompts, perform step 3.
+If previewing POV is enabled, perform step 4.
+If there are no prompts or preview POV, then the fully formatted report is rendered in a new Excel workbook for imported reports and in the current Excel workbook for inserted reports.

 Note: